Tom Cooper (cricketer): Further international matches (2011–2014)

 Cooper again played for the Netherlands in the 2011 season.
-He score an impressive 100-ball 126 in the Clydesdale Bank 40, then almost secured a win in an ODI against Scotland, scoring 75 runs and fighting late in the innings for the win with only the Dutch tail for assistance.
+He scored an impressive 100-ball 126 in the Clydesdale Bank 40, then almost secured a win in an ODI against Scotland, scoring 75 runs and fighting late in the innings for the win with only the Dutch tail for assistance.
 When he returned to play for South Australia again in the 2012–12 season, he immediately had an impact and scored a match-winning century in the first one-day match of the season.
 He perfectly timed his innings to reach 100 as he hit the winning runs with an over to spare.
-He also helped force a draw in a Sheffield Shield match against New South Wales, scoring 98 in the first innings with little support, then an unbeaten double century in the second innings to play out the fourth day and temporarily become the competition's top run-scorer.
+Cooper also helped force a draw in a Sheffield Shield match against New South Wales, scoring 98 in the first innings with little support, then an unbeaten double century in the second innings to play out the fourth day and temporarily become the competition's top run-scorer.

 The Netherlands were one of three teams not from the Caribbean invited to participate in the Caribbean Twenty20 held in January 2012, however Cooper missed the tournament which clashed with the Big Bash League, Australia's remarketed Twenty20 competition.
 Cooper played for the Adelaide Strikers and scored 101 runs from five matches at an average of 33.66 and with a highest score of 43 not out.
 After the BBL he had another match-winning performance with 60 not out to lead South Australia to an unlikely one-wicket victory over Victoria despite an extraordinary Jon Holland spell of 6/29.
 At the auction for the 2012 Indian Premier League, Cooper was one of three players from Associate teams in the auction, which included 144 people.

 Cooper was included in Australia A's 17-man squad to tour England in July 2012.
 Before the 2012–13 season he changed BBL teams from the Strikers to the Melbourne Renegades.
 He had a standout season in the 2013–14 season, one of few Redbacks successful with the bat in the 2013–14 Ryobi One-Day Cup with 294 runs, the second most in the team.
 He was recognised by the club as the most outstanding Redback of the season.

 Cooper was selected to play again for the Netherlands in the 2014 ICC World Twenty20, replacing Tim Gruijters due to a back injury.
 Gruijters claimed that his back problem was a recurring one which the team had known about previously, that he was fit to play and that the only reason he'd been omitted from the team was because Cooper had become available after the Redbacks missed out on the Sheffield Shield final.
 The ICC said that the correct process of obtaining independent medical advice had been followed, so they allowed Cooper to play in the tournament.
 Cooper was the second-highest run-scorer of the entire tournament, playing seven matches and scoring 231 runs at an average of 57.75 and a strike-rate of 137.50.